Nicola Jane Chapman, Baroness Chapman1

 G/Capt.
 Leonard Cheshire, VC2

 G/Capt.
-Geoffrey Leonard Cheshire, Baron Cheshire was born on 7 September 1917 at 65 Hooke Road, Hoole, Cheshire, England.3 He married Margaret Susan Ryder, Baroness Ryder of Warsaw, daughter of Charles Ryder and Elizabeth (?), in 1959.4 He died on 31 July 1992 at age 74 at Cavendish, Suffolk, England.3 He was buried at Cavendish Parish Church, Cavendish, Suffolk, England.3
+Geoffrey Leonard Cheshire, Baron Cheshire was born on 7 September 1917 at 65 Hooke Road, Hoole, Cheshire, EnglandG.3 He married Margaret Susan Ryder, Baroness Ryder of Warsaw, daughter of Charles Ryder and Elizabeth (?), in 1959.4 He died on 31 July 1992 at age 74 at Cavendish, Suffolk, EnglandG.3 He was buried at Cavendish Parish Church, Cavendish, Suffolk, EnglandG.3

 G/Capt.
 Geoffrey Leonard Cheshire, Baron Cheshire usually went by his middle name of Leonard.
-He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) (and two bars).3 He was decorated with the award of Distinguished Flying Cross (D.F.C.).1 He was decorated with the award of Victoria Cross (V.C.) on 4 September 1944, for his actions on 24 April l1944.5 He was decorated with the award of Order of Merit (O.M.).1 He was created Baron Cheshire, of Woodhall in the County of Lincolnshire [U.K. Life Peer] on 17 July 1991.1
+He was awarded the Companion, Distinguished Service Order (D.S.O.) and two bars.3 He was awarded the Distinguished Flying Cross (D.F.C.)1 He was awarded the Victoria Cross (V.C.) on 4 September 1944, for his actions on 24 April l1944.5 He was awarded the Order of Merit (O.M.)1 He was created Baron Cheshire, of Woodhall in the County of Lincolnshire [U.K. Life Peer] on 17 July 1991.1

 Children of G/Capt.
 Geoffrey Leonard Cheshire, Baron Cheshire and Margaret Susan Ryder, Baroness Ryder of Warsaw